MatthD/xml-remover/README.md

     Will remove all "type"  attribute in  `<title> ` balises

-- `xmlrm -i /Path/To/file.xml -b title -a type::x,,z -m bwoa`
+- `xmlrm -i /Path/To/file.xml -b "body title" -a type::x,,z -m bwoa`

-    Will remove all `<title> ` with a "type" attribute that does not have a "x" or a "z" values for example `<title type="y">` will be removed
+    Will remove all `<title> ` in body with a "type" attribute that does not have a "x" or a "z" values for example `<title type="y">` will be removed